MasoniteFramework/starter-package/README.md

 The repository is setup to use `Coveralls` to publish the package coverage.

 1. You just have to login/register at [coveralls.io](https://coveralls.io/).
-2. Connect with Github provider and select your package repository.
+2. Select your Github repository and enable coveralls.
 3. Finally you must get your `SECRET_TOKEN` and add it as a Secret Github token in the repo settings. (_check if correct method_)

 Github CI will run tests, compute coverage and upload it to coveralls.
 The badge is already configured for